pridevel/slate/source/index.html.md

 When we create a Model using rails generator, an associated migration file is also create in the **db** folder with the timestamp.
 This migration file is nothing but the database table in which we can define multiple columns with their datatypes.
 By default rails creates a **primary-key** column in every database table with datatype as **integer**.

+Basic datatypes supported by migration file are:

+* string − is used when we want to store data as small data types such as a name.

+* text − is used when we want to store data as longer pieces of textual data, such as the description.

+* integer − is used when we want to store data as whole numbers.

+* float − is used when we want to store data as decimals.

+* datetime and timestamp − store the date and time into a column.

+* date and time − store either the date only or time only.

+* binary −is used when we want to store data such as images, audio, or movies.

+* Boolean − is used when we want to store data as true or false values.

 >Location of model file is app/models folder.